AvolitesLtd/TitanManual/docs/system-settings/upgrading-the-software.md

 - You can check the status of all panels using the **Connected Panels** window.

-- If you are updating a PC-based panel such as Titan Mobile, T1 or T2 and no panels are listed in
+- If you are updating a PC-based panel such as Titan Mobile, T1 or T2 and no panels are listed in the Connected Panels window, click on Tools, then Acw Service, then Start.

 - You can test the function of all front panel controls using the **Item Events** window in the middle - pressing a button or moving a fader/encoder should show event messages in the window.